 Veronica “Ronnye” Vargas Stidvent

 Veronica “Ronnye” Vargas Stidvent is the president of Stidvent Partners and a contributing consultant to the Grayline Group.
 Through twenty years of experience building strategic alliances and executing in high-pressure environments, Ronnye has seen the power of connecting organizations and individuals to reach a common goal.
-She helps her clients identify the nexus among public policy, business initiatives, and philanthropic efforts deliver results to advance their priorities, and execute corporate citizenship initiatives to achieve their results.
+She helps her clients identify the nexus among public policy, business initiatives, and philanthropic efforts to develop proposals, leverage public policies to advance their priorities, and execute corporate citizenship initiatives to achieve their results.

 Her breadth and depth of expertise and network reflect a career that spans the government, corporate, and non-profit sectors.